 Niacin, after undergoing biochemical reactions in the mitochondria with nicotinamide, and tryptophan forms nicotinamide adenine dinucleotide (NAD) and NAD phosphate (NADP).
 NAD and NADP are the active forms of niacin which, when reduced to NAD(H) and NADP(H) respectively, participates in catabolic redox reactions and are cofactors in anabolic redox reactions.

-- Increased fasting glycemia: This is thought to be through the roles of niacin-responsive G protein-coupled receptor (GPR109a) and plasma free fatty acids (FFAs).
+- Increased fasting glycemia: This is thought to be through the roles of niacin-responsive G protein-coupled receptor (GPR109a) and plasma-free fatty acids (FFAs).
 Though details of the mechanism are yet to be fully uncovered, research has observed a direct relationship has between insulin resistance in muscles and high FFA (in the form of lipid overload) concentrations in non-adipose tissues.
 Also, intestinal cells in vivo are showed to increase their local glucose uptake when GPR109a gets stimulated by niacin, an effect that may contribute to loss of glycemic control.

-- Aging-related process and pathologies: Though still yet to be fully uncovered, the mechanism of action through current research may be the inverse relation between nicotinamide adenine dinucleotide (NAD) concentrations and dietary niacin intake.
-Researchers have demonstrated that reduced intracellular NAD concentrations lead to loss of a cell's power to undergo division and growth, leading to cell aging and death.
+- Aging-related process and pathologies: Though yet to be fully uncovered, the mechanism of action through current research may be the inverse relation between nicotinamide adenine dinucleotide (NAD) concentrations and dietary niacin intake.
+Researchers have demonstrated that reduced intracellular NAD concentrations lead to the loss of a cell's power to undergo division and growth, leading to cell aging and death.
 NAD-dependent enzymes such as sirtuin proteins and poly(ADP-ribose) polymerase (PARP) not only provide continuous protection of the genome but are also necessary for the repair of damaged DNA.
 Researchers observed increased cancer incidence and reactive oxygen species with decreased PARP.
-Also, lifespan-extending effects of caloric restriction, which are mediated by sirtuins, have been associated with premature aging and disorders like Huntington and other age-associated neurological disorders, in cells with defective sirtuins.
+Also, lifespan-extending effects of caloric restriction, mediated by sirtuins, have been associated with premature aging and disorders like Huntington and other age-associated neurological disorders in cells with defective sirtuins.